sematext/docs/docs/Sematext-Enterprise/Sematext-Apps-FAQ.md

 all dependencies included in
 them.

-### Can I configure Sematext Apps if my server has multiple IP addresses or it is behind a firewall
+### Can I configure Sematext Enterprise if my server has multiple IP addresses or it is behind a firewall

 The config script has an option to provide the IP address from the config